gmcorral/workshop-AnalyticsOnAWS/05-visualization.md

 ## Data visualization

-So far, we have imported a raw dataset into our central data lake on Amazon S3, created a data catalog automatically with AWS Glue, performed data discovery using standard SQL queries with Amazon Athena, transformed the raw CSV-formatted uncompressed data into columnar snappy-compressed Parquet files to optimize queries and reporting.
-Yet, whithout having to spun up any cluster and paying exactly for what we use: the amount of data stored, the number of queries run, the number of ETL jobs executed.
+So far, we have imported a raw dataset into our central data lake on Amazon S3, created a data catalog automatically with AWS Glue, performed data discovery using standard SQL queries with Amazon Athena and queried data from our DW cluster.

-The last step to complete our serveless analytics journey is now to visualize the data in a way that can be easily consumed by the business.
+The last step to complete our analytics on AWS journey is to visualize the data in a way that can be easily consumed by the business.
 For that we are going to make use of [Amazon QuickSight](https://quicksight.aws/) a fast, cloud-powered business intelligence service that makes it easy to build visualizations, perform ad-hoc analysis, and quickly get business insights from your data.

 1. Navigate to the [Amazon QuickSight console](https://quicksight.aws.amazon.com/).
 If this is the first time you access QuickSight, click *Sign up for QuickSight*.
 Choose the *Standard* edition and click **Continue**

-1. On the *Create your QuickSight account* specify:
+2. On the *Create your QuickSight account* specify:
 	* a globally unique name for your quicksight account
 	* an email address for notifications
-	* the region that you have been using throught the workshop
+	* the region that you have been using throught the workshop: US East (N. Virginia)

 1. Scroll down the page and make sure that your QuickSight account has access to S3 by selecting **Amazon S3**.